Eearly01/cb-construction-frontend/README.md

 - we want to add a user log in and registers all thats left is to connect the two

+- sears component is almost thier need to make it filter through the cards and show only what the user searched for

 ## Notes for latter

 - we want to add things to the input form for other jobs on the site like street sweepings, machinery used, and people that worked on the job.